Temperature Mapping

 Our mapping processes are designed around the WHO mapping standard and is accredited by UKAS to ISO 17025:2017.

-We are accredited to complete temperature mapping in enviroments covering a temperature range of -45°C to 30°C.
+We are accredited to complete temperature mapping in environments covering a temperature range of -45°C to 30°C.

 All our mapping sensors have a UKAS certificate.